Doggo 108

 Every Sunday at 4pm UK time.
 You'll receive an email listing the five shapes for the coming Monday–Friday.
 You can also check the Challenges page on the site at any time.

-+10 for the correct pattern on the correct day. −5 for the wrong pattern. −10 for no walk at all.
++10 for the correct pattern on the correct day. +5 for the wrong pattern (you still walked). −10 for no walk at all.
 These accumulate across the full season.
 A perfect week of five correct patterns earns +50 points.
+A week of five wrong-shape walks still earns +25.
 A week of five missed days costs −50 points.
+The only way to lose points is to not walk at all.

 A free-pool team that forms and grows automatically based on weekly success.
 You start solo.
 Complete all five days correctly and on Sunday night you'll be paired with another successful solo player — giving you a two-person team with an auto-generated club name.
 Succeed again and your team doubles: 2 → 4 → 8 → 16 and beyond.
-The "Jenga" name comes from the ever-present risk that one failure brings the whole tower down.
+The "Dognami" name nods to the wave — it builds higher every week, and there's always the risk that one failure brings the whole thing crashing down.

 Simply complete all five weekday patterns correctly in your first week.
 On Sunday night the system automatically pairs all successful solo players at random.
 No action required — just walk the shapes.